 A: The DTRA program coursework is not eligible for the DLIFLC AA Degree.

-Q: Do Continuing Education Units (CEU) transfer for credit?
+Do Continuing (CE) Education units transfer for credit?

-Can Advanced Placement or International Baccalaureate scores be used to satisfy any of the GE requirements?
+Can my high school AP or IB scores be used to satisfy any of the GE requirements?

 What are the DLIFLC codes for CLEP and DANTES tests?